Can any commonsense abortion restriction survive Iowa’s radical courts?

 Put simply, the Protect Life Amendment is needed to correct a court decision so radical, it shocked lawyers and scholars alike.

 “Without this amendment, unelected judges will have the power to throw away common sense, ignore We the People, and practically dictate dangerous abortion policies that harm both women and their babies,” explained Chuck Hurley, vice president and chief legal counsel for The FAMiLY Leader.
 “No matter how you view abortion, that’s wrong.
 We the People of Iowa, and not unelected judges, should decide how Iowa regulates abortion.”

 “That the Court would undermine protections for fully-formed, full-term babies in the womb is just appalling to the vast majority of Iowans,” said Drew Zahn, director of communications for The FAMiLY Leader.
 “By now, we’ve heard all the arguments about abortion.
 But there’s one truth we can’t argue away.
 That little girl in her mother’s womb – she’s a baby, and she deserves protection.”

 We need you!
 Your donation of even $3 tells Iowa’s legislators we can count YOU as someone who is willing to support the Protect Life Amendment.
 Let’s show lawmakers that We the People mean business.
 Let us COUNT ON YOU with just $3 today!

-What’s next: The Iowa House and Senate need to pass the Protect Life Amendment in 2020, and then pass it again in 2021 or 2022.
+What’s next: The Iowa House and Senate need to pass the Protect Life Amendment in 2021, and then pass it again in 2022.
 Only then would it be brought before Iowa voters for ratification.
 The amendment does not require the signature of Iowa’s governor.

-In recent years, the people of Tennessee, West Virginia, and Alabama have added similar amendments to their state constitutions, and Louisiana is expected to pass their Love Life Amendment next year.
-Rhode Island ratified a similar amendment in 1986.
+In recent years, the people of Louisiana, Tennessee, West Virginia, and Alabama have added similar amendments to their state constitutions, and Rhode Island ratified a similar amendment in 1986.